stellasia/janote/Janote/README.md

 Application developed using java/swing and the sqlite databases.
 Packages include:

-Need to add sqlite-jdbc-3.8.5-pre1.jar to the ckasspath.
+- src
 	- model
     	- entities
-    - db
      	- connection
         - dao
-        - managers
 	- view
+		- console
     	- gui
+- data
+    - table_schema_v1.sql : sqlite table creation for new files
+- lib
+	- add sqlite-jdbc-3.8.5-pre1.jar and lib folder to the ckasspath.

 ## Use guide